Calling of a new Parliament

 Sitting of the Houses

-Both the House of Commons and the House of Lords sit for a few days ahead of the official State Opening of Parliament, the formal start of a parliamentary session.
-During this time the re-election or election of a new Speaker of the House of Commons takes place, and MPs and Lords take the oath or affirmation.
+The House of Commons and the House of Lords sit for a few days before the State Opening of Parliament, the formal start of a parliamentary session.
+During this time the re-election, or election, of a Speaker of the House of Commons takes place.
+MPs and Lords take the oath or affirmation.

 Re-election/election of the Commons Speaker

-The election of the Speaker will take place when the House meets on Tuesday 13 June.
-Once assembled, the House, led by the Father of the House, goes to the House of Lords where they receive a message from the Queen asking them to elect a Speaker.
+The election of the Speaker will take place when the House returns.
+Members of the House of Commons are led to the House of Lords by the Father of the House.
+There they receive a message from the monarch asking them to elect a Speaker.

-If the incumbent Speaker is returned at the election and wishes to stand for re-election, that decision is made immediately.
+If the current Speaker is returned at the election and wishes to stand for re-election, that decision is made immediately.

-If there is no returning Speaker wishing to stand again, or the House votes against the incumbent Speaker, a contested election by exhaustive ballot must take place to choose a new Speaker.
+A ballot will take place for a new Speaker if there is no returning Speaker wishing to stand or the House votes against the current Speaker.

-On the day following the Speaker’s election, the House goes to the Lords once again, led by the Speaker-Elect, and hears another message from the Queen confirming the Speaker’s appointment.
+Following the Speaker’s election, the Speaker-Elect leads MPs to the House of Lords to hear another message from the monarch.
+This message confirms the Speaker’s appointment.

-Find out more about the procedure for electing the Speaker of the House of Commons:
+For more information about the procedure for electing the Speaker of the House of Commons:

 Election of Commons Deputy Speakers